 Police / Public Safety

-The Littleton Police Department serves the incorporated town limits only.
-This area is small, approximately a square mile around the traffic light at Mosby Avenue & US Hwy 158.
+The Littleton Police Department serves the incorporated town limits.
+This area is approximately a square mile around the traffic light at Mosby Avenue & US Hwy 158.
 If you are outside this area please contact your county sheriff’s department.
+The Halifax non-emergency phone number is 252-583-2368

 This is not an emergency number.
 If you have an emergency, please dial 911.